Machine Unlearning: A Comprehensive Survey: Traditional Centralized Machine Unlearning

-However, in practice, it is not easy to achieve the exact posterior, not to mention the unlearning posterior.
+Nevertheless, it is challenging to get the exact posterior in practice, not to mention the unlearning posterior.
 In \cite{nguyen2020variational}, \citeauthor{nguyen2020variational} tried doing likewise at the beginning.
-They defined the loss function using the KLD between the approximate predictive distribution $q_u(y|D_r)$ and the exact predictive distribution $p(y|D_r)$ where the observation $y$ (i.e., drawn from a model with parameters $\theta$) is conditionally independent of $D_r$ given $\theta$.
+They defined the loss function using the KLD between the approximate predictive distribution $q_u(y|D_r)$ and the exact predictive distribution $p(y|D_r)$.
 They bounded this loss function by the KLD between posterior beliefs $q_u(\theta | D_r)$ and $p(\theta | D_r)$ and further proposed evidence upper bound (EUBO) as the loss function to unlearn the approximate unlearning posterior.
 To avoid the overestimation of using KL divergence to optimize the posterior, they introduced an adjusted likelihood to control the unlearning extent.

-In \cite{nguyen2022markov}, the authors also studied the problem of " unlearning" particular erased subset samples from a trained model with better efficiency than retraining a new model from scratch.
-Toward this purpose, \citeauthor{nguyen2022markov} proposed a Markov chain Monte Cario-based machine unlearning (MCU) method deriving from the Bayesian rule.
-They experimentally proved that MCU could unlearn the erased subsets of the whole training dataset from a prepared model effectively and efficiently.
+In \cite{nguyen2022markov}, the authors also studied the problem of "unlearning" particular erased subset samples from a trained model with better efficiency than retraining a new model from scratch.
+Toward this purpose, \citeauthor{nguyen2022markov}~\cite{nguyen2022markov} proposed an MCMC-based machine unlearning method deriving from the Bayesian rule.
+They experimentally proved that MCMC-based unlearning could effectively and efficiently unlearn the erased subsets of the whole training dataset from a prepared model.

-\citeauthor{fu2022knowledge} \cite{fu2022knowledge} converted the Markov chain Monte Carlo unlearning problem into an explicit optimization problem.
-Then they proposed $\epsilon-$Knowledge removal, which was a little similar to certified removal methods, but they defined that the KLD between the unlearned and the retrained model must be less than $\epsilon$.
-To quantify the explicit $\epsilon-$knowledge removal, they proposed a knowledge removal estimator to evaluate the difference between the original and unlearned distributions.
+\citeauthor{fu2022knowledge} \cite{fu2022knowledge} converted the MCMC unlearning problem into an explicit optimization problem.
+Then they proposed $\epsilon-$knowledge removal, which was a little similar to certified removal methods, but they defined that KLD between unlearned and retrained models must be less than $\epsilon$.
+To quantify the explicit $\epsilon-$knowledge removal, they proposed a knowledge removal estimator to assess the difference between the original and unlearned distributions.
 As they indicated, though their algorithm cannot wholly remove the learned knowledge from the already trained distribution, their method can still help the unlearned model approach its local minimum.